Annual Financial Report for the Year Ended 31 March 2023

 ANNUAL FINANCIAL REPORT FOR THE YEAR ENDED 31 MARCH 2023

-Northern 3 VCT PLC is a Venture Capital Trust (VCT) managed by Mercia Fund Management Limited.
-It invests mainly in unquoted venture capital holdings and aims to provide long-term tax-free returns to shareholders through a combination of dividend yield and capital growth
+Northern 2 VCT PLC is a Venture Capital Trust (VCT) managed by Mercia Fund Management Limited.
+It invests mainly in unquoted venture capital holdings in growing UK companies and aims to provide long-term tax-free returns to shareholders through a combination of dividend yield and capital growth.

 Financial highlights (comparative figures as at 31 March 2022):